Skip to content

 Sidecar pattern

-# Or use the PAC file:
+# Or in docker-compose, use the 'dns' directive.

 Environment Variables